agent-simon-s/cyberpedia/README.md

 # cyberpedia
 semi-interactive reference to cyberpunk media; vue.js prototype

-Wanted to a project to learn the core fucntionality of vue.js framework Also been compiling a lsit of cyberpunk movies with notes in evernote, wanted a sortable, public version to share Hence I've hacked out this SPA
+Wanted to learn vue.js framework, best way to learn is to do Also been compiling a comprehensive list of cyberpunk movies with notes in evernote and wanted a sortable, public version to share
+Hence I've hacked out this SPA

+It is curently a very impomplete prototype.
+I wil lcontinue to develop it until i don't

 Currently has no external depenacies
 (not counting cdn link to vue library & google font link)